 Can you Avoid Probate in Maryland?

 Most people want to avoid probate because it can be time-consuming and expensive.
+Especially if you are trying to figure out how to sell a Baltimore house in probate or any part of MD.
 There are a few ways to avoid probate in Maryland:

 One way to avoid probate is to create a revocable living trust.
 This type of trust allows you to transfer ownership of your assets to the trust while you are alive.
 The trustee will manage the assets according to your instructions.
 When you die, the trustee will distribute the assets according to the terms of the trust.